jclaveau/docker-php-multiversion/README.md

 For production purpose I recommend [jtreminio/php-docker](https://github.com/jtreminio/php-docker) image which provides a light image of PHP in any version of the same PPA.

 ## FPM
-My use case is presently centered around php-cli and I have a lot of work before matching my expectations but using it as a multiversion fpm provider could be interesting also later.
+My use case is presently centered around php-cli and I have a lot of work before matching my expectations but using it as a multiversion cli provider could be interesting also later.